Interacting Quantum Fields on de Sitter Space: Complexified de Sitter space

 Next we provide a {\em flat tube theorem} (see, e.g., \cite{BB, BEGS}; an early result of this type is due to Malgrange and Zerner) for the de Sitter space.

 \begin{theorem} Let $f$ be a continuous function on $dS$ with the following property: for any wedge $W \subset dS$ and any $x\in W $, the map

-can be extended to a function defined and analytic in the strip ${\mathbb S} = \mathbb{R}+i ( 0,\pi ) $, whose boundary values are described by \eqref{eqStripHolo}.
+can be extended to a function defined and analytic in the strip ${\mathbb S} = \mathbb{R} - i ( 0,\pi ) $, whose boundary values (as the imaginary part goes to zero) are described by~\eqref{eqStripHolo}.
 Then $f$ is the boundary value of a unique continuous function~$F$, which is analytic in the tuboid~${\mathcal T}_+$. \end{theorem}